XiaoguangWang23/FiGraph/README.md

 ## Dataset File Description
 Our data is stored annually, which is beneficial for us to continue expanding this dataset year by year.
 Each year is considered a snapshot, and each graph snapshot is an undirected graph.
 The data for each snapshot is stored in a corresponding subfolder named after that year.
+* The file **"FeaturesDescription.xlsx"** provides comprehensive explanations regarding the practical significance of each feature within our dataset.

 **Taking the year 2014 as an example**, the subfolder "2014" contains the snapshot data for 2014, including "edges2014.csv", "ListedCompanyFeatures772_2014.csv", and "MDA_2014.xlsx".
 * **edges2014.csv**: This file consists of three columns.
 The first two columns represent the nodes, and the third column indicates the type of edge.
 Each row corresponds to an undirected edge.